Joe-Koch/personal/_portfolio/polarization.md

 {% include figure image_path="/assets/images/polarization/polarvsDP.svg" alt="" %}
 {% include figure image_path="/assets/images/polarization/polarvsDM.svg" alt="" %}

+We can also compare the parameters' "relative influence," based on a Friedman (2001) extension for boosted estimates.
+{% include figure image_path="/assets/images/polarization/relative-influence.png" alt="" %}

 Did scientists tend to form in close-knit pockets, or were they well-dispersed over the space?
 We can measure how blended a group of scientists is by checking the entropy.
 The entropy of a purely random initial map will be around 3.
 Here we see that, over time, entropy decreases and the communities become more homogenous.
 It's only when $degree=1$, when scientists are not considering the evidence of their neighbors at all, that entropy actually increases as the scientists become more firmly set in their beliefs.
 {% include figure image_path="/assets/images/polarization/entropyvsT.svg" alt="" %}